MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/voice-commands.md

 Most voice commands are also contextual.
 They only work when the appropriate screen is open, which increases accuracy.

 >[!NOTE]
 >Voice commands work best on HoloLens 2.
-You can use voice commands on HoloLens 1, but HoloLens 1 is not optimized for voice.
+You can use voice commands on HoloLens 1, but HoloLens 1 is not optimized for voice in loud environments.

 ## Prerequisites